szhorvat/IGraphM/SUPPORT.md

    * With Mathematica 13.1.0, evaluating cells may be very slow.
 [This is due to a bug in Mathematica's Front End.](https://mathematica.stackexchange.com/q/270894/12) One workaround is to disable command auto-completion.

+   * Versions 0.6.3 and 0.6.4, and possibly earlier, are known to crash when running the test suite using the specific combination of Mathematica 13.2.0 / macOS 13.1 / Apple Silicon.
+Other platforms are not affected.
+This crash is ultimately caused by Mathematica producing random numbers that are outside of the requested range.
+I believe this to be a bug in Mathematica 13.2.0, but I cannot produce a minimal example that proves it beyond doubt as the failure is very fickle, and occurs extremely rarely.
+Thus I cannot file an actionable bug report with WRI.
+If you encounter non-deterministic crashes, please report them.
+This particular issue can be worked around by switching to igraph's own random number generator using `IGSeedRandom[Method -> "igraph"]`.

    * See also https://github.com/szhorvat/IGraphM/issues